Can GPs Prescribe ADHD Medication in New Zealand? What the New Rules Mean for Adults

 Demand for adult ADHD care has increased significantly as awareness has grown.
 Many adults are only now recognising lifelong ADHD traits and seeking support.

-Until now, diagnosis has been carried out by clinical psychologists or psychiatrists, with medication prescribing requiring psychiatrist involvement.
+Until this change took effect, medication prescribing for ADHD required psychiatrist involvement.
 Given New Zealand has a limited number of psychiatrists (755 last time we checked [4], and very few specialising in adult ADHD) this created a major bottleneck.

 Do these changes apply to all GPs and Nurse Practitioners?